codelingo/docs/docs/getting-started.md

 Note: The Review Action only supports public repos at this time.

-Once configured, the Review Action will comment on pull requests that violate a Tenet.
+Once configured, the Review Action will comment on pull requests that violate a Spec.

 The Review Action will only review Pull Requests and will never make changes to your codebase.